pratapladhani/mcs-labs/labs/agent-builder-web/README.md

 ```

 > [!TIP]
 >  If your training tenant is getting throttled because of lack of AI capacity (to prioritize production workloads), you may see a message like this: `Sorry, I wasn't able to respond to that.
 Is there something else I can help with?`.
-It's OK, just test your agent while configuring it, and not after you created it.
+It's OK, **just test your agent while configuring it**, and not after you created it.
 You may try again later.

 >   ![alt text](images/copilot-error.png)